equibles/cryptos-java/docs/PricesApi.md

 <a name="intraday"></a>
 # **intraday**
-> PricesResponse intraday(fullTicker, startTime, endTime, page, pageSize)
+> PricesResponse intraday(ticker, startTime, endTime, page, pageSize)

-Lists the intraday prices for a given stock with one minute precision.
+Lists the intraday prices for a given cryptocurrency with one minute precision.

 ### Example
 ```java